MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-2020preview.md

 **To manually save your BitLocker key:**

-1. Insert a USB drive into the Surface Hub.
+1. Insert a USB drive into Surface Hub.
 2. On Surface Hub, open **Settings** and enter your admin credentials when prompted.
 3. Navigate to **Update & Security** > **Recovery**.
 4. Under **BitLocker**, select **Save**.
 The BitLocker key is saved to a text file on the USB drive.